Baasic/baasic-demo-angularjs-membership-blog/README.md

 ## Functionality

-This demo will be focused on user registration, account activation and login functionality by using [Baasic AngularJS SDK](https://github.com/Baasic/baasic-sdk-angularjs).
+This demo will be focused on user registration, account activation, login and social login functionality by using [Baasic AngularJS SDK](https://github.com/Baasic/baasic-sdk-angularjs).
 More information about the [Demo](http://demo.baasic.com/angularjs/membership-demo/) can be found in the series of blog posts [here](http://www.baasic.com/posts/AngularJS-SDK-membership-part-1/).

 ## Build the demo